Pranav9594/GOD-GANESHA/README.md

-# 🎨 Divine Ganapati Drawing with MUSIC
+# 🎨 Divine Ganesha Drawing with MUSIC

 A beautiful Python application that creates an animated Lord Ganesha drawing with Sanskrit prayers, background music, and falling flowers effect - perfect for Ganesh Chaturthi celebrations.